 4. The Path Out of Suffering (Magga)

 The goal of this truth is to move us away from all the negative thoughts and actions that cause suffering, allowing people to replace negative energies with positive energies in order to obtain a stronger and healthier mental state.

-Magga can help us to avoid falling into suffering once again by doing the things that are good and meaningful within our life.
+Magga can help us to avoid falling into suffering once again by doing the things that are good and meaningful in our life.
 It also encourages people to cast away all the bad habits and unhealthy thoughts that can affect them in a negative way.